piaseckijulian/Sentinel/README.md

 python src/main.py
 ```

-That's it! - You're good to go.
-You can now use the project however you want.
+That's it!
+You're all set to start using the project as needed.

 ## 🌐 License